The Impact of Mobility on Gossip Algorithms: Introduction

 Our second result is that some mobility patterns might not be beneficial.
 We show that even if all the nodes of the network have one dimensional mobility in the same direction (e.g. horizontal), this yields no benefit in the convergence time, up to constants.
 Intuitively, this is because the information must still diffuse across the other direction (e.g. vertical).
 Finally we show that one dimensional mobility with a randomly selected direction is as good as full mobility.

 In order to obtain these results, we develop a novel method for deriving \emph{lower bounds} on the convergence time of gossip algorithms with mobile nodes by merging nodes with similar mobility regions.
 This method is based on a characterization of the convergence time of Markov chains in terms of a functional called the Dirichlet form~\cite{AldousFill:mcbook}.
 Our upper bounds are derived using the so-called Poincar\'{e} inequality~\cite{Diaconis} and the related canonical path method~\cite{Sinclair}; a version of this technique has also been previously used to study gossip algorithms~\cite{BDTVPath}.
+Our techniques are fairly general; while we illustrate applications to grid networks and random geometric graphs, the methods can be applied to general graphs.